Eazfora/Project-React/README.md

-This repository is fill about mini project with use react.
+This repository is fill about mini projects with using react.